 Access to Secure UVa Resources

 The UVa Virtual Private Network (VPN) service provides secure, authenticated access to on-Grounds network resources.
 Using the VPN service, authorized users can access protected UVa applications and resources normally limited to on-Grounds use.
 When you are connected to a UVa VPN service, network traffic between your system and the VPN service is encrypted to protect it from electronic eavesdropping.

 To use the Cisco VPN with UVa networks and services, you must use the UVa-specific Cisco VPN software.

 The AnyConnect installer includes all three of the UVa VPN profiles you may need:

-- Provides an off-Grounds connection to resources that normally require you to be on Grounds to use them; e.g., Library resources, the UVa Home Directory Service, the Exchange Server, servers restricted by departments, etc. Usable from off-Grounds only.
+- Provides an off-Grounds connection to resources that normally require you to be on Grounds to use them; e.g., Library resources, the UVa Home Directory Service, the Exchange Server, servers restricted by departments, etc. Requires a current personal digital certificate be installed on your device.
+Usable from off-Grounds only.

 - Joint VPN

 - Enables academic users to access high-security network resources from on or off Grounds.
 Individual resources require additional permissions and a UVa Identity Token.
 Also requires a high assurance certificate be installed on your device.